soitun/oio-sds/Variables.md

 ### resolver.cache.csm0.ttl.default

-> In any service resolver instanciated, sets the default TTL on the entries related meta0 (meta1 addresses) and conscience (meta0 address)
+> In any service resolver instantiated, sets the default TTL on the entries related meta0 (meta1 addresses) and conscience (meta0 address)

  * default: **0**
  * type: gint64